With so many protein powders out there, how do you know which one to choose?

-Features: sprouted grain protein, hemp protein, BCAA’s, non GMO, vegan, gluten-free, soy free, no added sugar
+Features: sprouted grain protein, BCAA’s, non GMO, vegan, gluten-free, soy free, no added sugar

 Why I recommend this: Egg white protein is one of the most bioavailable proteins in existence.
 It's got all the essential amino acids, and it's totally great for anyone without a specific dietary restriction (vegan, egg allergy, etc).